nicolaskruger/designPatterns/README.md

  ## :golfing: Strategy

-  this pattern allow you to define one family of algoritms, put this classes sepatreted, and make this objects work together
+  this pattern allow you to define one family of algorithm, put this classes sepatreted, and make this objects work together

   <img src= "./assets/behavioral/Strategy.png">

  * [code](https://github.com/nicolaskruger/designPatterns/tree/Strategy)

 ## :bookmark_tabs: Template Method

+  This pattern define a template algorithm on superclass, and let the subclass to subscribe the steps.

 <img src= "./assets/behavioral/Template.png">